Espresso-Aficionados/website/guides/profiling.md

 ### Computer Control
 # How to Profile
 ## Some quick definitions
+* Water Debit

+In a pump machine, the amount of water that comes out of the group without restriction from coffee or a basket.
+Commonly expressed as (X)ml/s.
+Variable in flow profiling systems.
 ## Understanding extraction
 ## Setting Recipes
 ## Components of a profile